 Having mentioned that we were dining at Twotriplefour the following day for lunch we were really thrilled to see printed menu’s already adjusted for our dietary requirements.
 It may have triggered a round of over ordering as there were so many options, however we really didn’t need to eat dinner that night so it was worthwhile.
 We has a delicious entree of warm marinated olives, mushrooms, eggplant and a herb and lettuce salad followed by lamb rump.
 Twotriplefour also offer hampers for picnicking in the grounds and that may be an option for later trips.

 A third tip is to contact the venue in advance either by email or phone and see if they can accomodate your dietary needs.
 The Bago Maze and Winery offers both salami and cheese platters and can provide gluten free crackers on request.
 The other venue which had a surprisingly good menu was the cafe at Billabong Zoo which offered a range of salad bowls with gluten free and vegetarian options.
-Both of these options we were made aware of at the venue and would probably have changed out trip to eat at those venues if we had realised.
 Regardless make sure both venues are on your list for your trip, Billabong zoo is in sub tropical grounds and has an impressive range of animals.
 Personally loved being able to feed the wallabies and sneak in a little gentle pat on the back but we would recommend being at the lion enclosure just after 11am as the keeper gets up close and personal with the lions.

 Bago Maze is one of the superior hedge mazes from our travels and takes a good hour to really explore and conquer both turrets as well as identifying the many features.
 For Christmas they had hidden a range of Austalian animals in the maze so it was fun to go down dead ends just to see if you could find the platypus or the wombat.